Home » Re-Recordings » 1989 (Taylor’s Version) » Suburban Legends

 I dash to the door

-And my whole life’s ruined
+You don’t knock anymore, and my whole life’s ruined

 Tick tock on the clock